 - Infrared Search and Track System

-Working collaboratively with a wide range of Defence and industry stakeholders we facilitated workshops to elicit the client’s diverse requirements.
-We also identified key measures of success in a contract model that would significantly reduce transactional requirements for the Commonwealth, while delivering the required outcome and capability.
+Collaborating with Defence and Industry stakeholders (including Platform SPOs, OEMs and in-service support providers), we facilitated workshops to identify MCPSPO’s intricate requirements.
+We identified key measures of success (such as improving capability availability and reliability) in a contract model that would significantly reduce transactional requirements for the Commonwealth, while still delivering the required capability.

-Our support services have led to new thinking and incorporation of joint service involvement where efficiency gains can be attained.
-This was particularly the case for the MTU diesel engines, which extended across Navy and Army capability at a fixed annual fee; a first of its kind for Defence.
-Another example was the use of the Joint Logistics Command maintenance services contract, for the maintenance and logistics support of the RAN’s M242 cannons.
-This outcome led to significant cost savings for the Commonwealth.
+Our support services injected new thinking, as seen in the MTU Diesel Systems which extended across Navy and Army capability at a fixed annual fee—a first of its kind for Defence.
+Our solutions also leveraged scale, using the Joint Logistics Command maintenance services contract for the maintenance and logistics support of the RAN’s M242 cannons.

-– Significant reduction of transactional activity allowing APS teams to focus on governance and assurance
+- Reducing transactional activity, allowing APS teams to focus on governance and assurance